The wind chime probably ranks number 1 as the most commonly used feng shui item by people who don’t know or don’t

 So it is no surprise that windchimes are often used in zen settings like spas, meditation spaces, yoga rooms, etc.

 However, it must be said that with the advancement of fabrication technology these days, good luck wind chimes can pretty much be found in all shapes, sizes, and materials.

 For the purpose of feng shui, the classical types are the most potent.

 The relation between wind chimes and feng shui practice

 Because feng shui is about mastering the environment to tap on positive energy flow and putting a lid on negative energy, the innate placement of lucky wind chimes at windows and points of energy entrances like doors make it an ideal item for influencing energy.

 This is because these two misfortune stars are of an earth energy base.
-And it’s nature is to go to work energizing metal when metal is present.
+And it’s nature is to go to work and energize metal when metal is present.
 Exhausting itself of it’s strength in the process.

 The fact that wind chimes are meant to produce sound, and in some cases musical tones, makes it even more attractive for feng shui practice as this creates yang energy in the particular area when sound is produced.